What truck and lorry drivers from the UK may need to do to drive in the EU and EEA if the UK leaves the EU without a deal on 31 October 2019.

 The EU may not recognise UK-issued Driver CPC qualifications after EU Exit.

-Anyone in possession of a UK Driver CPC, and currently working or planning to work for an EU company, may want to exchange their UK Driver CPC for an EU Driver CPC before the UK leaves the EU.
+If you work, or plan to work, for an EU company you may want to exchange your UK Driver CPC for an EU Driver CPC before the UK leaves the EU.
 Apply to the relevant body in an EU or EEA country to exchange a UK Driver CPC.

-Exchanging a UK Driver CPC will ensure that drivers can continue to work for both UK and EU companies after the UK leaves the EU.
+Exchanging your UK Driver CPC will ensure that you can continue to work for both UK and EU companies after the UK leaves the EU.

 Driving licences and international driving permits

-On 28 March 2019, the type of international driving permit (IDP) that some countries outside of the EU and EEA recognise will change.
+On 28 March 2019, the type of international driving permit (IDP) that some countries outside of the EU and EEA recognise changed.

-On 12 April 2019, if there is no EU Exit deal, you may need an IDP in addition to your UK driving licence to drive in EU and EEA countries.
+If the UK leaves the EU without a deal on 31 October 2019, you may need one or more IDPs in addition to your UK driving licence to drive in EU and EEA countries.

-If you hold a UK driving licence you will not need an IDP to drive in Ireland from 12 April 2019 as Ireland does not require IDPs to be held by driving licence holders from non-EU countries.
+If you hold a UK driving licence you will not need an IDP to drive in Ireland when the UK leaves the EU as Ireland does not require IDPs to be held by driving licence holders from non-EU countries.

 Prepare for IDP changes